NikolaosPapas/aisd-wde-4-the-box-model/README.md

 - Utilizes `display: flex` to align content centrally with a column direction.

 ## 6. **Page Title Styling**
 Let's now add css code to style the title to our web page.

+- [ ] Add the code below next in the  `styles.css` file to style our web page title.

 ```css
 .page-title {